tobie/ua-parser/README.markdown

 -- Result from operating system parse
 Just (OSResult {osrFamily = "iOS", osrV1 = Just "5", osrV2 = Just "1", osrV3 = Nothing, osrV4 = Nothing})

-Plesae refer to Haddocks for more info - the API is pretty straightforward.

 ```

+Plesae refer to Haddocks for more info; the API is pretty straightforward.

 License